thomasaarholt/prism-em.github.io/about.md

 The following options are available with `prismatic` (you can also print available options and default values with `prismatic --help`), each documented as **_long form_** **_(short form)_** *parameters* : description

+Basic usage is prismatic -i filename [other options]:

-* --input-file (-i) filename : filename containing input atom information in XYZ format (see [here](http://prism-em.com/about/) for more details)
+* --input-file (-i) filename :  filename containing the atomic coordinates, see www.prism-em.com/about for details (default: /path/to/atoms.txt)
 * --param-file (-pf) filename : filename containing simulation parameters.
 This optional file can contain any number of parameters in the form of a text file with one entry per line of the form param:value.
-* --output-file(-o) filename : base output filename
+* --output-file(-o) filename : output filename (default: output.h5)
-* --interp-factor (-f) number : PRISM interpolation factor, used for both X and Y
+* --interp-factor (-f) number : PRISM interpolation factor, used for both X and Y (default: 4)
-* --interp-factor-x (-fx) number : PRISM interpolation factor in X
+* --interp-factor-x (-fx) number : PRISM interpolation factor in X (default: 4)
-* --interp-factor-y (-fy) number : PRISM interpolation factor in Y
+* --interp-factor-y (-fy) number : PRISM interpolation factor in Y (default: 4)
-* --num-threads (-j) value : number of CPU threads to use
+* --num-threads (-j) value : number of CPU threads to use (default: 12)
-* --num-streams (-S) value : number of CUDA streams to create per GPU
+* --num-streams (-S) value : number of CUDA streams to create per GPU (default: 3)
 * --num-gpus (-g) value : number of GPUs to use.
-A runtime check is performed to check how many are actually available, and the minimum of these two numbers is used.
+A runtime check is performed to check how many are actually available, and the minimum of these two numbers is used. (default: 4)
+* --slice-thickness (-s) thickness : thickness of each slice of projected potential (in Angstroms) (default: 2)
+* --num-slices (-ns) number of slices: in multislice mode, number of slices before intermediate output is given (default: 0)
+* --zstart-slices (-zs) value: in multislice mode, depth Z at which to begin intermediate output (default: 0)
-* --batch-size (-b) value : number of probes/beams to propagate simultaneously for both CPU and GPU workers.
+* --batch-size (-b) value : number of probes/beams to propagate simultaneously for both CPU and GPU workers. (default: 1)
-* --batch-size-cpu (-bc) value : number of probes/beams to propagate simultaneously for CPU workers.
+* --batch-size-cpu (-bc) value : number of probes/beams to propagate simultaneously for CPU workers. (default: 1)
-* --batch-size-gpu (-bg) value : number of probes/beams to propagate simultaneously for GPU workers.
+* --batch-size-gpu (-bg) value : number of probes/beams to propagate simultaneously for GPU workers. (default: 1)
-* --slice-thickness (-s) thickness : thickness of each slice of projected potential (in Angstroms)
 * --help(-h) : print information about the available options
-* --pixel-size (-p) pixel_size : size of simulation pixel size
+* --pixel-size (-p) pixel_size : size of simulated potential/probe X/Y pixel size (default: 0.1).
+Note this is different from the size of a pixel in the output, which is determined by probe_stepX(Y)
+* --pixel-size-x (-px) pixel_size : size of simulated potential/probe X pixel size (default: 0.1).
+Note this is different from the size of a pixel in the output, which is determined by probe_stepX(Y)
+* --pixel-size-y (-py) pixel_size : size of simulated potential/probe Y pixel size (default: 0.1).
+Note this is different from the size of a pixel in the output, which is determined by probe_stepX(Y)
-* --detector-angle-step (-d) step_size : angular step size for detector integration bins (in mrad)
+* --detector-angle-step (-d) step_size : angular step size for detector integration bins (in mrad) (default: 1)
-* --cell-dimension (-c) x y z : size of sample in x, y, z directions (in Angstroms)
+* --cell-dimension (-c) x y z : size of sample in x, y, z directions (in Angstroms) (default: 20 20 20)
-* --tile-uc (-t) x y z : tile the unit cell x, y, z number of times in x, y, z directions, respectively
+* --tile-uc (-t) x y z : tile the unit cell x, y, z number of times in x, y, z directions, respectively (default: 1 1 1)
-* --algorithm (-a) p/m : the simulation algorithm to use, either (p)rism or (m)ultislice
+* --algorithm (-a) p/m : the simulation algorithm to use, either (p)rism or (m)ultislice (default: PRISM)
-* --energy (-E) value : the energy of the electron beam (in keV)
+* --energy (-E) value : the energy of the electron beam (in keV) (default: 80)
-* --alpha-max (-A) angle : the maximum probe angle to consider (in mrad)
+* --alpha-max (-A) angle : the maximum probe angle to consider (in mrad) (default: 24)
-* --potential-bound (-P) value : the maximum radius from the center of each atom to compute the potental (in Angstroms)
+* --potential-bound (-P) value : the maximum radius from the center of each atom to compute the potental (in Angstroms) (default: 2)
-* --also-do-cpu-work (-C) bool=true : boolean value used to determine whether or not to also create CPU workers in addition to GPU ones
+* --also-do-cpu-work (-C) bool=true : boolean value used to determine whether or not to also create CPU workers in addition to GPU ones (default: 1)
 * --streaming-mode 0/1 : boolean value to force code to use (true) or not use (false) streaming versions of GPU codes.
-The default behavior is to estimate the needed memory from input parameters and choose automatically.
+The default behavior is to estimate the needed memory from input parameters and choose automatically. (default: Auto)
-* --probe-step (-r) step_size : step size of the probe for both X and Y directions (in Angstroms)
+* --probe-step (-r) step_size : step size of the probe for both X and Y directions (in Angstroms) (default: 0.25)
-* --probe-step-x (-rx) step_size : step size of the probe in X direction (in Angstroms)
+* --probe-step-x (-rx) step_size : step size of the probe in X direction (in Angstroms) (default: 0.25)
-* --probe-step-y (-ry) step_size : step size of the probe in Y direction (in Angstroms)
+* --probe-step-y (-ry) step_size : step size of the probe in Y direction (in Angstroms) (default: 0.25)
-* --random-seed (-rs) step_size : random number seed, integer
+* --random-seed (-rs) step_size : random integer number seed
-* --probe-xtilt (-tx) value : probe X tilt (in mrad)
+* --probe-xtilt (-tx) value : probe X tilt (in mrad) (default: 0)
-* --probe-ytilt (-ty) value : probe X tilt (in mrad)
+* --probe-ytilt (-ty) value : probe X tilt (in mrad) (default: 0)
-* --probe-defocus (-df) value : probe defocus (in Angstroms)
+* --probe-defocus (-df) value : probe defocus (in mrad) (default: 0)
+* -C3 value : microscope C3 aberration constant (in Angstrom) (default: 0)
+* -C5 value : microscope C5 aberration constant (in Angstrom) (default: 0)
-* --probe-semiangle (-sa) value : maximum probe semiangle (in mrad)
+* --probe-semiangle (-sa) value : maximum probe semiangle (in mrad) (default: 20)
-* --scan-window-x (-wx) min max : determines the size of the area over the sample in which to scan the probe in X (in fractional coordinates between 0 and 1)
+* --scan-window-x (-wx) min max : size of the window to scan the probe in X (in fractional coordinates between 0 and 1) (default: 0 0.99999)
-* --scan-window-y (-wy) min max : determines the size of the area over the sample in which to scan the probe in Y (in fractional coordinates between 0 and 1)
+* --scan-window-y (-wy) min max : size of the window to scan the probe in Y (in fractional coordinates between 0 and 1) (default: 0 0.99999)
+* --scan-window-xr (-wxr) min max : size of the window to scan the probe in X (in Angstroms) (defaults to fractional coordinates) )
+* --scan-window-yr (-wyr) min max : size of the window to scan the probe in Y (in Angstroms) (defaults to fractional coordiantes) )
-* --num-FP (-F) value : number of frozen phonon configurations to calculate
+* --num-FP (-F) value : number of frozen phonon configurations to calculate (default: 1)
-* --thermal-effects (-te) bool : whether or not to include Debye-Waller factors (thermal effects)
+* --thermal-effects (-te) bool : whether or not to include Debye-Waller factors (thermal effects) (default: True)
-* --occupancy (-oc) bool : whether or not to consider occupancy values for likelihood of atoms existing at each site
+* --occupancy (-oc) bool : whether or not to consider occupancy values for likelihood of atoms existing at each site (default: True)
-* --save-2D-output (-2D) ang_min ang_max : save the 2D STEM image integrated between ang_min and ang_max (in mrads)
+* --save-2D-output (-2D) ang_min ang_max : save the 2D STEM image integrated between ang_min and ang_max (in mrads) (default: Off)
-* --save-3D-output (-3D) bool=true : Also save the 3D output at the detector for each probe (3D output mode)
+* --save-3D-output (-3D) bool=true : Also save the 3D output at the detector for each probe (3D output mode) (default: On)
-* --save-4D-output (-4D) bool=false : Also save the 4D output at the detector for each probe (4D output mode)
+* --save-4D-output (-4D) bool=false : Also save the 4D output at the detector for each probe (4D output mode) (default: Off)
+* --save-DPC-CoM (-DPC) bool=false : Also save the DPC Center of Mass calculation (default: Off)
+* --save-real-space-coords (-rsc) bool=false : Also save the real space coordinates of the probe dimensions (default: Off)
+* --save-potential-slices (-ps) bool=false : Also save the calculated potential slices (default: Off)
+* --nyquist-sampling (-nqs) bool=false : Set number of probe positions at Nyquist sampling limit (default: Off)]

 <a name ="parameter-file"></a>